CIEE: Central European Studies In Prague

 The Central European Studies program offers you a series of specially designed courses in a wide range of academic disciplines taught in English by local faculty.
-Although there is no language prerequisite for participation in the program, you will be required to take a Czech language course in order to better immerse yourself in local culture.
-The combination of Czech language and academic courses will allow you to explore the dynamics of this Central European nation and its culture.
+There is no language prerequisite, but students are encouraged to take a Czech language course.
+There will be some Czech language basics built into the on-site orientation to help with cultural adjustment and immersion.

-You required courseload will consist of one Czech language course (including two weeks of intensive language training during orientation) and four area studies courses.
+Your required courseload will consist of a minimum of five area studies courses.
 All area studies courses are taught in English.
-You will take a minimum of two CIEE courses, and may be able to enroll in up to six credits outside of CIEE courses at FAMU or Charles University in courses for international students, taught in English.
-Students may also take the CIEE Seminar on Living and Learning for an additional course credit.
+You will take a minimum of three CIEE courses, and may be able to enroll in up to six credits outside of CIEE courses at FAMU or Charles University in courses for international students, taught in English.

 For further information about the program, including dates and course information, please visit: CIEE: Central European Studies in Prague